thinkswell/javascript-mini-projects/README.md

 # 👉 Add & commit
 # 👉 Push changes to GitHub
 # 👉 Compare & Submit a Pull Request
+# 👉 Leave a ⭐ if you liked working on the project.

 We're happy to merge awesome portfolio to this repository!